-In connection with the transactions described under "Redomiciliation in Bermuda," we have entered into an amendment to a registration rights agreement (that will replace TA I Limited with us as a party) with the members of the consortium.
+We have entered into a registration rights agreement with the members of the consortium.
 Under the registration rights agreement, the consortium members and certain of their transferees, subject to a number of conditions and limitations, may require us to file a registration statement under the Securities Act to register the sale of shares of our common stock held by them.
 We may be required to file up to four registration statements.
 The registration rights agreement also provides, subject to a number of conditions and limitations, that the consortium members and those transferees have piggy-back registration rights in connection with registered offerings of our shares that we initiate, including this offering.
-All piggy-back rights in relation to this offering have been waived.
 Under this agreement, we will be required to pay all registration expenses.
 In addition, we are required to indemnify the persons whose shares we register, and they in turn are required to indemnify us with respect to any information they provide, against certain liabilities in respect of any registration statement or offering covered by the registration rights agreement.

-We have entered into an amendment to a registration rights agreement with Profit Sharing (Overseas), Limited Partnership.
+We have entered into a registration rights agreement with Profit Sharing (Overseas).
 Like the registration rights agreement with the members of the consortium discussed in the previous paragraph, this agreement gives Profit Sharing (Overseas), Limited Partnership the right, subject to a number of conditions and limitations, to demand the registration of the shares of our common stock that it owns or to partake in a registration initiated by us.
-We are responsible for expenses for the first 10 registrations of each class or series of our securities held by it.
+We are responsible for expenses for the first 10 registrations of each class or series of our securities held by it, including this registration.
 In addition, we are required to indemnify Profit Sharing (Overseas), and it in turn is required to indemnify us, with respect to any information they provide, against certain liabilities in respect of any registration statement or offering covered by the registration rights agreement.